15 Feb 10 Adventurous Hiking and Biking Trails

 One of the region’s most scenic mountain bike trails, the Horn Creek trail alternates between gentle hills and steep pitches.
 At the top of a ridge on the trail, the panorama of the Piedmont stretches out below.

-The trail starts off as a boardwalk over Slade Lake and then becomes a paved path that curves past historic homes and gubernatorial memorials, painting a picture of public service across three centuries.
+The trail starts off as a boardwalk over Slade Lake in Edgefield, SC, and then becomes a paved path that curves past historic homes and gubernatorial memorials, painting a picture of public service across three centuries.

-A quiet loop trail, the swoop of the footpath curves down into a deciduous forest where a cove of Lake Russell is visible.
+A quiet loop trail, the swoop of the footpath curves down into a deciduous forest where a cove of Lake Russell, located just outside of Calhoun Falls, SC, is visible.

 With its combination of beauty and tough terrain, the Stevens Creek/Modoc Trail is one of the top highlights of this region for mountain bikers.
-Access to the trail is possible through Hamilton Branch State Park.
+Access to the trail is possible through Hamilton Branch State Park, just outside of McCormick, SC.

-This moderately easy 36-mile section of the Palmetto Trail winds through pine ridges and hardwood bottomlands, crossing two major creeks and three small lakes.
+This moderately difficult 36-mile section of the Palmetto Trail winds through pine ridges and hardwood bottomlands crossing two major creeks and three small lakes.
+It is managed by the Palmetto Conservation group.

 Experience a whole new kind of outdoor adventure in the Old 96 District.
 Start planning your stay now on South Carolina’s Freshwater Coast!